 - Thoroughly research business and investment opportunities.
 Check with the Better Business Bureau (BBB) for reviews and listings.
 If in doubt, seek independent advice.

-- Avoid get-rick-quick schemes.
+- Avoid get-rich-quick schemes.

 - Keep updated on the variety of fraudulent schemes out there.